 One of the quickest and easiest ways to play fantasy football, best ball changes the way the game is played.
 Here are some tips and strategies for your best ball fantasy leagues for those new to the format or needing a refresher.

 What is a best ball fantasy football league?

-Fantasy football best ball draft tips and strategy
+Best ball draft tips and strategy | QBs and RBs

 Quarterback drafting strategy

 As with any other fantasy format, you need a high-upside quarterback if you want to find success in best ball.
 But it all depends on how early you want to address the position.
 Every pick comes with its own opportunity cost.
 Should you take Bills QB Josh Allen in Round 3 or select your WR2 or RB1?